What is Carer’s Allowance

-- Extra Pension Credit or
+- Extra Pension Credit is available to carers

-- The carer element in Universal Credit.
+- There is a carer element in Universal Credit

-You can apply for Carers’ Allowance online – click here to be taken to the Gov.uk website.
+You can apply for Carer’s Allowance online – click here to be taken to the Gov.uk website.

-If you need support to apply for Carers’ Allowance or advice on benefits and other financial matters, please book an appointment at one of VOCAL’s free Money Matters surgeries.
+If you need support to apply for Carer’s Allowance or advice on benefits and other financial matters, please book an appointment at one of VOCAL’s free Money Matters surgeries.